DIVERGE

 The creative industry is booming, but as more artists, influencers, and independent creators step into the digital marketplace, legal challenges are becoming unavoidable.
 Whether you’re an artist licensing your work, a content creator negotiating brand deals, or a small business leveraging social media for growth, legal protection is not a luxury—it’s a necessity.

-The Hidden Legal Risks in Your Brand Deals (What To Know Before You Sign)
+Hidden Legal Risks in Your Brand Deals (Part I)

 When it comes to content creation, these are the biggest legal challenges my clients face, which span across a range of issues related to intellectual property, regulatory compliance, and the ever-evolving digital landscape.